FrostyOS-dev/FrostyOS-old/README.md

 ### Building and Running

 - Make sure to follow the setup steps before building and running.
 - By default the OS runs with 2 cores.
-This can be changed by modifying the `qemu-system-x86_64` command line.
+This can be changed by modifying the `-smp` flag in the `qemu-system-x86_64` command line.
+To run with just 1 core, remove that flag completely.

 ### Other platforms